chevereto/blog/_posts/2021/2021-09-08-chevereto-v4-faq.md

 You can purchase a Chevereto V4 license at [chevereto.com/pricing](https://chevereto.com/pricing).

-There's a special intro offer until 2021-12-31: License purchase includes (1) V3 license and (1) V4.
+There's a special intro offer until 2021-12-31: License purchase includes (1) V3 license and (1) V4 license.
 That's 2 different licenses.

 ### 🤴 Existing customers

 * 🎁 Purchases made from 2020-09-01: There's a license redeem option.
-* 🗿 Purchases made before 2020-09-01: There's a license upgrade option.
+* 🗿 Purchases made before 2020-09-01: There will be a license upgrade option (coming soon).

 License redeem and upgrade options will be available at [panel/license](https://chevereto.com/panel/license) until 2021-12-31.